chandimacnk/smart-brain-app/README.md

-# Detecting face
+# Detecting face from an image

-This app will detect a face of an image as below.
+This app will detect a face of an image which is provided by a URL.

 ![alt text](public/face-image.png)